Hinea punctostriata

 Hinea punctostriata is a species of sea snail, a marine gastropod mollusk in the family Planaxidae.

 Description

+The Hinea punctostriata can be identified by its thin, brown and white stripes wrapping around its shell.
+On average, it is 4 mm in length.

 Distribution

 This species occurs in the European part of the Atlantic Ocean, the Mediterranean Sea and the Red Sea.